tv

 When Beyer continued to push her to tell her colleagues, Finch requested a divorce.

-As rumours of Finch's lies spread, her Grey's Anatomy colleagues uncovered that her brother was very much alive and began to reevaluate everything they'd ever known about her.
+As tales of Finch's lies spread, her Grey's Anatomy colleagues uncovered that her brother was very much alive and began to reevaluate everything they'd ever known about her.

 Disney did not proceed with an investigation, as Finch agreed to a leave of absence.